If you have questions about any Eaton product or service, please contact us. We're always glad to help!

 To ensure the best picture quality, follow these general guidelines:

 - Use Cat6, Cat6a or better cable

-- Choose pre-terminated, solid core cable (all Tripp Lite N202-Series Cat6 cables are made with 24 AWG solid copper conductors)
+- Choose pre-terminated, solid core cable (all Eaton N202-Series Cat6 cables are made with 24 AWG solid copper conductors)

 - Use shielded cable to avoid signal distortion from AC power lines, fluorescent lights and RF radios